-The importance of this structure is that a maximum value provides budget security to the end-user, also when e.g. changing from a very simple solution to an advanced one with much higher performance.
+When establishing the structure of a performance incentive it is recommended to consider that by choosing a maximum and minimum, the maximum value provides budget security to the end-user, also when e.g. changing from a very simple solution to an advanced one with much higher performance.
 The latter provides security to the forecaster to ensure that the basic costs for generation of forecasts are covered.
-The sliding structure ensures the forecaster always has an incentive to improve, also when it is foreseeable that the maximum may not be achievable.
+Adding a sliding structure in between ensures the forecaster always has an incentive to improve, also when it is foreseeable that the maximum may not be achievable.